-Here's How To Feel Excited About Your Partner Again After The Honeymoon Phase
+When The Honeymoon Phase Ends, Here's How To Feel Excited About Your SO Again

 If you've ever been in a relationship that, after some time, starts to feel a little too comfortable, you're not alone.
 The rush of falling in love, paired with the utter satisfaction of the honeymoon phase in a new relationship, can feel pretty freaking amazing.
 But as the initial intensity between you and your partner begins to simmer down and you start settling into your relationship, you may be wondering if you'll ever feel excited about your partner again like you did in the beginning.